Miska05/wallet-ui/docs/wallet-connect.md

 - Should be openable in the /wc path for [walletconnect universal linking](https://github.com/WalletConnect/web3modal/blob/V2/packages/core/src/utils/CoreUtil.ts#L60)
   - Will have the WC uri as query parameter
-  - Should accept/deny the session request providing a list of method, events and addresses for the session
+  - Should accept/deny the session request providing a list of methods, events and addresses for the session
   - Should signal in the metadata that can be run in an iframe
 - Should be openable in popup mode (window.opener is the iframe)
   - Should hand over the encrypted keystore and password to the opener (same origin)